CARES Act Funding Report and Disclosure

 - Eligible under section 484 in Title IV of the Higher Education Act of 1965.

-- Awards will be prioritized based on the 2019/2020 Expected Family Contribution (EFC) which is the value calculated because of your 2019/2020 Free Application for Federal Student Aid as of May 11, 2020.
+- Awards were prioritized based on the 2019/2020 Expected Family Contribution (EFC) which is the value calculated because of your 2019/2020 Free Application for Federal Student Aid as of May 11, 2020.

 - MSU Bozeman selected a three-tiered approach to more equitably help as many eligible students as possible, prioritizing need based on the calculated EFC and institutional cost of attendance.

 - Students were contacted in order to allow for distribution and evaluation of resources.

 Instructions, direction, and guidance are provided to eligible students by email and subsequent application.
 The application certifies that eligible students had a qualifying expense or hardship related to COVID-19 campus disruption.